38elements/38elements.github.com/_posts/2016-10-26-javascript-repository-github-star-ranking.md

 scottjehl/picturefill                      8734
-A responsive image polyfill for <picture>, srcset, sizes, and more
+A responsive image polyfill for &lt;picture&gt;, srcset, sizes, and more

 knsv/mermaid                               8704